IpshitaKarmakar/Documate-AI/README.md

 Streamlit: Framework for building an interactive and user-friendly web interface.

 Installation
+Make sure you are preinstalled ollama 3.2, python=3.9 or higher version, docker desktop, anaconda, vs code to run the code and get access for the seamless run of project.
 Follow these steps to set up DocuMate AI on your local machine:

 Clone the Repository:

 git clone https://github.com/IpshitaKarmakar/DocuMateAI.git
 cd DocuMateAI

+Create a Virtual Environment:
+You can either use Python’s venv or Anaconda to create a virtual environment for managing dependencies.

+Option 1: Using venv

+On Windows:

+python -m venv venv
+venv\Scripts\activate

+On macOS and Linux:

+python3 -m venv venv
+source venv/bin/activate

+Option 2: Using Anaconda

+Follow these steps to create a virtual environment using Anaconda:

+	1. Open the Anaconda Prompt.
+	2. Create a new environment:

+conda create --name documate_ai=3.9

+(Replace documate_ai with your preferred environment name if desired).

+	3. Activate the newly created environment:

+conda activate documate_ai

 Install Dependencies:
 Use pip to install the required Python packages: